 Next to the old Bazaar is the stunning Kale Fortress.
 Originally built in the 6th century and most recently renovated following the 1963 earthquake, the fortress is a large and beautiful structure that you can take some time exploring.
 It’s a perfect place to visit for sunset, due to its magnificent view over Skopje and the mountains beyond.

 You could also use Skopje as a base for exploring the nearby canyons and mountains by taking a local guide, or stay in the heart of the city and visit one of the many museums such as the Memorial House of Mother Teresa.

 Finish your trip with a stop at the local Opera or enjoy traditional Macedonian foods or burek from a bakery.

 By Olivia from HappyintheHollow

 Visit the Lower Vistula Valley (Dolina Dolnej Wisły) in the late summer or early fall, to experience this rural segment of Poland’s Pomeranian region.

 To fully experience the Lower Vistula Valley’s rural character, try to stay at a farm.
-Don’t miss the Mennonite cottage in Chrystkowo, limestone caves in Gądecz, the medieval architecture of Chełmno, and the beautiful, frequently protected nature all around.
-It’s a great region for bike rides, hikes and paragliding.
+Don’t miss the Mennonite cottage in Chrystkowo, the limestone caves in Gądecz, the medieval architecture of Chełmno, and the beautiful, frequently protected nature all around.
+It’s a great region for bike rides, hikes, and paragliding.